This article was updated at 11:55 a.m. on Oct. 31, 2012 to include information about the 501(c)(3) tax exemption.

 "He's campaigning across the pulpit," Lewis said.
 "His church can and should lose its tax-exempt status because of that."

-In the recording, Singleton tells his congregation at Victory Apostolic Church he continues to support Jackson, despite his near-complete absence from the political arena since heath issues landed him in the Mayo Clinic for much of the past several months.
+despite his near-complete absence from the political arena since heath issues landed him in the Mayo Clinic for much of the past several months.

 "Jesse is secretly campaigning using pastors," Lewis added.
 "He's doing it through them because they have a captive audience."